Belfast restaurateur jailed for abusing boy from age of 5

 His victim said afterwards that he was "happy with the result", and the fact that he was "believed by the jury after all of these years".
 With regard to the sentence, he added that he felt "justice has been done".

 Judge McFarland said the aggravating factors in Higgins' case included the youth of his victim, the prolonged abuse he suffered and the impact it has had on him.
 In mitigation was his clear record, and the fact that his conviction and imprisonment will have a devastating affect on him and his family.

 The judge said he had taken into account the evidence of two of Belfast's leading businessmen, jeweller Peter Lunn and developer David Frazier, who, among others, had provided a number of positive references reflecting Higgins' good standing within the community.

-Mr Lunn, a family friend for 30 years, said Higgins was the "heartbeat of the family" and was "very much the face" of his restaurant, and that his absence may affect the viability of the business.
+Mr Lunn, a family friend for 30 years, said Higgins was the "heartbeat of the family".

 Judge McFarland also said that despite Higgins' continued denials, there appeared to be a willingness on his part to engage in therapeutic work.

 Higgins also agreed, upon his release from prison, to serve a further three years on probation to undertake the community sex offenders' programme.
 Judge McFarland also imposed a Sex Offenders Prevention Order.